Solanum sitiens growing near Chuquicamata

 Charley Rick and his Namesake Desert Nightshade

 Although his name for this species did not last, Correll made another, more enduring contribution to tomato genetics.
 In 1958, Correll and Earl Smith discovered by happenstance a plant of an unidentified wild tomato growing near Atico, Peru, which Correll went on to describe as S. pennellii.
 He sent seed samples of his collection to Rick, whose studies revealed numerous advantages for genetics research, including self-compatibility, genetic uniformity and easy hybridization with cultivated tomato.
-These characteristics have proved so useful that Correll's collection -- known as LA716, or simply 'Atico' -- has become the single most popular stock maintained by the TGRC, requested by dozens of researchers each year, and has contributed several economic traits used to breed improved tomato varieties.
+These characteristics have proved so useful that Correll's collection -- known as LA716, or simply 'Atico' -- has become the single most popular stock maintained by the TGRC, requested by dozens of researchers each year, and has contributed several important economic traits, including Fusarium race 3 resistance and fruit sugar content, now widely deployed in commercially grown tomato varieties.

 Correll, D. S. (1961) New species and some nomenclatural changes in Section Tuberarium of Solanum.
 Wrightia 2: 169-197.